slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9774-B/packetizer_raw_output.md

 Specify in Section 5.2 whether the truncation of the AS_PATH should be performed before or after prepending the local AS, in accordance with RFC 4271.

+**Severity:** Low
+  *Basis:* This underspecification may lead to moderate interoperability differences in deployments using proxy aggregation, though its impact is limited.

+**Confidence:** High

 ---

 ## Report 3: 9774-B-3